platformsh/platformsh-docs/src/configuration/app-containers.md

 ### Hooks

-The `hooks` (also called: deployment hooks) let you define shell commands to run during the deployment process.
+The `hooks` let you define shell commands to run during the build and deployment processes.

 They can be executed at various points in the lifecycle of the application (build/deploy).